-One such approach involves taking a small blood sample from the patient, correcting the genetic defect in isolated cells and then expanding the cell numbers for placement into our Cell Pouch for constant release of factor VIII.
+Our approach involves taking a small blood sample from the patient, correcting the genetic defect in isolated cells, and then expanding the cell numbers for placement into our Cell Pouch for constant release of factor VIII.
 Initial proof-of-concept studies were conducted by Sernova and a European team of experts collectively forming the HemAcure Consortium (HemAcure Consortium).
-The HemAcure Consortium was successful in obtaining €5.6 million (~\$8.5 million), funded by a European Commission Horizon 2020 grant, to develop a Good Manufacturing Practices (cGMP) compliant human cell product suitable for human clinical testing for the completion of safety and efficacy studies in the Cell Pouch as part of a regulatory package in preparation for human clinical testing.
+The HemAcure Consortium was funded by a $\[ \in \]$ 5.6 million ( $\[ \in \]$ 8.5 million) European Commission Horizon 2020 grant to develop a Good Manufacturing Practices (cGMP) compliant human cell product suitable for human clinical testing for the completion of safety and efficacy studies in the Cell Pouch as part of a regulatory package in preparation for human clinical testing.